simonrelet/corewar-stadium/README.md

-# corewar-track
+# corewar-stadium
-The corewar track
+The corewar stadium